OSGeo/PROJ/docs/source/operations/operations_computation.rst

 the algorithm will first search in the coordinate operation related tables of the ``proj.db`` if there are records that list direct transformations between the source and the target CRS.
-The transformations typically involve Helmert-style operations or datum shift based on grids (more esoteric operations are possible).
+The transformations typically involve :ref:`Helmert <helmert>-style operations or datum shift based on grids (more esoteric operations are possible).

 A request similar to the following will be emitted: